nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --disable_unchecked_drop
 Prevent drop of all unchecked entries at node/wallet start

+### --disable_providing_telemetry_metrics
+_version 21.0+_
+Do not provide any telemetry data to nodes requesting it.
+Responses are still made to requests, but they will have an empty payload.

 ### --fast_bootstrap
 Increase bootstrap processor limits to allow more blocks before hitting full state and verify/write more per database call.
 Also disable deletion of processed unchecked blocks